yuxuan-du/Robust-quantum-classifier/README.md

   ```

 ## Attacking method
 Please refer to the study "[Quantum adversarial machine learning](https://journals.aps.org/prresearch/pdf/10.1103/PhysRevResearch.2.033212)" to realize different attacking methods.

-The attached codes can be easily integrated with the employed attacking methods to investigate the robustness of quantum classifiers.
+Note that the attached codes can be easily integrated with the employed attacking methods to investigate the robustness of quantum classifiers.
 ---

 ## Citation